bcgov/GDX-Analytics/README.md

 #### [examples/](./examples/)

-- proof of concept examples of the code required to add Snowplow instrumentation client applications;
+- Proof of concept examples of the code required to add Snowplow instrumentation client applications;
-- embed generators in Java and Python demonstrating the generation of cryptographically signed SSO embed URL;
+- Embed generators in Java and Python demonstrating the generation of cryptographically signed SSO embed URL;
 - The `s3-upload.sh` script, to upload files to S3 with standard Unix utilities, for example: to run as a cron job and load scheduled data dumps;
 - Snowplow schema files.

 #### [microservices/](./microservices/)

-- microservices running on EC2 to perform automated data loads of well formed data into RedShift.
+- Microservices running on EC2 to perform automated data loads of well formed data into RedShift.

 #### [web_trackers/](./web_trackers)

-- examples of the Javascript tracker used to push custom events to Snowplow;
+- Examples of the Javascript tracker used to push custom events to Snowplow;

 #### [testing/](./testing/)

-- scripts automating the testing strategies of the WebTrends to Snowplow migration.
+- Scripts automating the testing strategies of the WebTrends to Snowplow migration.

 ## Relevant Repositories